Tutorial Gateway

 Java String matches Method

-The Java String.matches method is a Java String Method, which tells whether the string matches the user-specified regular expression or not.
+The Java matches method tells whether the string matches the user-specified regular expression or not.
 Based on the result, it will return Boolean True or False.

 public boolean matches(String regexp); // It will return boolean True or False